115,000 Trees Planted in Uganda to Ease the Effects of Climate Change

 Win - Win Solutions

 We are thankful to work with amazing people and partners like Kijani Forestry and the people of Uganda.
 The power of planting trees and coming together for a common goal is always a great reminder that there is still hope for reversing the negative effects we have seen from climate change.
 Projects like this not only bring together people who are passionate about saving the planet, they also generate curiosity and provide education and awareness for those who have not quite yet caught onto the importance of restoring degraded lands into the beautiful forests they once were and how this will help put a halt to climate change.
-This project is ongoing as it expands, plant a tree for this restoration initiative in Uganda today to help keep up the momentum!
+Plant trees in Africa and other areas around the world!

 Get news, updates, & event Info delivered right to your inbox: